change base font and sizetheme_pretty <-function(base_family ="Atkinson Hyperlegible", base_size =14, ...) {theme_minimal(base_family = base_family, base_size = base_size, ...) +theme(# Remove minor grid linespanel.grid.minor =element_blank(),# Bold, bigger titleplot.title =element_text(face ="bold"

 Create a custom theme

-# change base fontmy_pretty_theme <-theme_minimal(base_family ="Roboto Condensed", base_size =14) +theme(# Remove minor grid linespanel.grid.minor =element_blank(),# Bold, bigger titleplot.title =element_text(face ="bold", size =rel(1.7)),# Plain, slightly bigger subtitle that is greyplot.subtitle =element_text(face ="plain", size =rel(1.3), color ="grey70"),# Italic, smaller, grey caption that is left-alignedplot.caption =element_text(face ="italic", size =rel(0.7),color ="grey70", hjust =0 ),# Bold legend titleslegend.title =element_text(face ="bold"),# Bold, slightly larger facet titles that are left-aligned for the sake of repetitionstrip.text =element_text(face ="bold", size =rel(1.1), hjust =0),# Bold axis titlesaxis.title =element_text(face ="bold"),# Add some space above the x-axis title and make it left-alignedaxis.title.x =element_text(margin =margin(t =10), hjust =0),# Add some space to the right of the y-axis title and make it top-alignedaxis.title.y =element_text(margin =margin(r =10), hjust =1),# Add a light grey background to the facet titles, with no bordersstrip.background =element_rect(fill ="grey90", color =NA),# Add a thin grey border around all the plots to tie in the facet titlespanel.border =element_rect(color ="grey90", fill =NA) )
+# change base font and sizetheme_pretty <-function(base_family ="Atkinson Hyperlegible", base_size =14, ...) {theme_minimal(base_family = base_family, base_size = base_size, ...) +theme(# Remove minor grid linespanel.grid.minor =element_blank(),# Bold, bigger titleplot.title =element_text(face ="bold", size =rel(1.7)),# Plain, slightly bigger subtitle that is greyplot.subtitle =element_text(face ="plain", size =rel(1.3), color ="grey70"),# Italic, smaller, grey caption that is left-alignedplot.caption =element_text(face ="italic", size =rel(0.7),color ="grey70", hjust =0 ),# Bold legend titleslegend.title =element_text(face ="bold"),# Bold, slightly larger facet titles that are left-aligned for the sake of repetitionstrip.text =element_text(face ="bold", size =rel(1.1), hjust =0),# Bold axis titlesaxis.title =element_text(face ="bold"),# Add some space above the x-axis title and make it left-alignedaxis.title.x =element_text(margin =margin(t =10), hjust =0),# Add some space to the right of the y-axis title and make it top-alignedaxis.title.y =element_text(margin =margin(r =10), hjust =1),# Add a light grey background to the facet titles, with no bordersstrip.background =element_rect(fill ="grey90", color =NA),# Add a thin grey border around all the plots to tie in the facet titlespanel.border =element_rect(color ="grey90", fill =NA) )}

-library(palmerpenguins)ggplot(data =drop_na(penguins, sex),mapping =aes(x = bill_length_mm, y = body_mass_g, color =str_to_title(sex))) +geom_point(size =3, alpha =0.5) +scale_color_discrete_qualitative(palette ="Dark 3") +scale_y_continuous(labels =label_comma()) +facet_wrap(vars(species)) +labs(x ="Bill length (mm)", y ="Body mass (g)", color ="Sex",title ="Gentoo penguins are the largest",subtitle ="But females are typically smaller than males",caption ="Here's a caption" ) + my_pretty_theme
+library(palmerpenguins)ggplot(data =drop_na(penguins, sex),mapping =aes(x = bill_length_mm, y = body_mass_g, color =str_to_title(sex))) +geom_point(size =3, alpha =0.5) +scale_color_discrete_qualitative(palette ="Dark 3") +scale_y_continuous(labels =label_comma()) +facet_wrap(facets =vars(species)) +labs(x ="Bill length (mm)", y ="Body mass (g)", color ="Sex",title ="Gentoo penguins are the largest",subtitle ="But females are typically smaller than males",caption ="Here's a caption" ) +theme_pretty()

 A note on custom fonts

-Custom fonts in ggplot2
+Custom fonts in {ggplot2}

 Rendering text and custom fonts has been historically difficult in R (and many other programming languages)